divyasharmasal/liftedmobile/docs/deployment.md

 }
 ```

-The purpose of this strategy is to reduce the impact on the system if any
+The purpose of this permissions policy strategy is to reduce the impact on the
-particular account is comprimised.
-Depending on your threat model, you may
+system if any particular account is comprimised.
+Depending on your threat
-choose to take this risk and use the master account to administer everything.
+model, you may choose to take this risk and use the master account to

-You may also choose to customise access policies to your needs.
-This is a
+administer everything.

-highly granular task, so the table above simply lists relevant Managed Access
+You may also choose to customise access policies to your needs, although this
-Policies.
+is a highly granular task.

-## Building the App and CMS containers
+## Build the App and CMS containers

 To build both the App and CMS containers, run: